seek4science/seek/tech/releases/index.md

     * This new framework now has possibility to support the SampleTab standard, allowing SEEK to deposit to the EBI Biosamples registry
     * A more flexible approach to handling Samples was an important requirement for full openBIS integration.
     * It is a framework that can be built upon and enhanced according to user needs in future versions.
+    * There is documentation available in our [SEEK Samples User Guide](/help/user-guide/samples.html)
   * An improved Graphical and interactive ISA graph viewer.
-It now contains all details but expands at the user interacts with it, avoiding the problem of over-complex graphs.
+It now contains all details but expands as the user interacts with it, avoiding the problem of over-complex graphs.
 A tree view is also now available to navigate the graph, which includes the Programmes and Projects.
 A full view of the graph is available if necessary.
   * Authorization speedup.
 A significant improvement in speed and scale when updating the permissions of an item,